-• A student is considered making adequate academic progress if the student is passing at least 70% of his/her course load when grades are measured.
+• A student is considered making adequate academic progress if the student is passing at least 70% of his/her course load when grades are measured at the end of each semester.

 Example 1

 A student on the 4 x 4 block passes only 2 out of 4 courses during the first semester.
 The DMV will be notified at the end of the first semester and will revoke the student's permit or license.
 If the student is able to pass at least 3 out of 4 courses during the second semester, a DEC will be issued to the student upon the student's request.